 Exam Tip: Gotchas

-Solicited orders trigger both FINRA Rule 2111 (suitability) and SEC Reg BI for retail customers.
+Solicited orders trigger both the suitability rule and SEC Reg BI for retail customers.
 Unsolicited orders do not trigger Reg BI.

 Order Ticket Marking

-Every order ticket must be marked as either solicited or unsolicited under FINRA Rule 4514:
+Every order ticket must be marked as either solicited or unsolicited under FINRA's authorization records rule:

 - The marking must accurately reflect who initiated the trade